Architecture 2025-08-03

 Overview

-In this pattern, the cache automatically handles fetching data from the database during read operations.
-The application interacts only with the cache, and cache misses are handled transparently.
+In this pattern, the cache automatically handles retrieval from the DB during read operations.
+The application interacts only with the cache, and processing during cache misses is handled transparently.

 Read Flow